Infrared finite scattering theory: Amplitudes and soft theorems: Introduction

 \section{Introduction}

-In conventional scattering in quantum field theory (QFT), the quantum states at asymptotically early and late times are assumed to lie in the standard Fock space $\Fock_{0}$ of both the massive and massless fields.
-This assumption is known as {\em asymptotic completeness}.
-The scattering is then defined by an $S$-matrix which, by the assumption of asymptotic completeness, can be defined as an operator $\op{S}:\Fock_{0}\to \Fock_{0}$ on the standard Fock space.
-The scattering map can be obtained by computing the \(S\)-matrix amplitudes given by the components of $\op{S}$ in a basis of $\Fock_{0}$ \be \braket{p_1^\out,\ldots,p_n^\out | \op S | p_1^\inn,\ldots,p_m^\inn} \ee where the standard basis is the ``$n$-particle momentum basis'' of $\Fock_{0}$.
-This approach has been extremely successful in providing a satisfactory formulation of scattering theory for massive fields \cite{PhysRev.112.669,Ruelle1962,LSZ}.
-However, for theories involving interacting, massless fields (e.g., QED, Yang-Mills or quantum gravity), the usual $S$-matrix formulation of scattering is ill-defined due to infrared divergences.
-Indeed, by the Weinberg soft theorems \cite{Weinberg:1965}, the \(S\)-matrix amplitudes given by \cref{eq:amplitude} are divergent at low frequencies and, consequently, the standard $S$-matrix cannot be defined.\footnote{In $d$ spacetime dimensions where the dimensions are non-compact, the matrix elements of $\op{S}$ have a pole at zero frequency.
+The basic assumptions of conventional scattering theory, as developed by Lehmann-Symanzik-Zimmermann (LSZ) \cite{LSZ} as well as Haag and Ruelle \cite{Haag,Ruelle1962}, are \begin{enumerate*} \item the existence of an ``in/out'' algebra of asymptotic fields\footnote{The asymptotic algebra is generally taken to be defined as a (weak) limit of the bulk algebra \cite{LSZ,Haag,Ruelle1962}.
+We will not concern ourselves here with the precise limiting relationship between the bulk and asymptotic algebras and merely assume that such in/out algebras exist.}, \item that the Heisenberg evolution is an automorphism on these algebras (i.e. maps the ``in'' algebra to the ``out'' algebra and vice-versa), and \item that all ``in/out'' quantum states at asymptotically early and late times lie in the standard Fock space $\Fock_{0}$. \end{enumerate*} This third assumption is known as {\em asymptotic completeness}.
+Given these assumptions, the scattering can be represented as a unitary operator $\op{S}:\Fock_{0}\to \Fock_{0}$ on the standard Fock space known as the $S$-matrix.
+The properties of this map can be obtained by computing \(S\)-matrix amplitudes given by the components of $\op{S}$ in a basis of $\Fock_{0}$ \be \braket{p_1^\out,\ldots,p_n^\out | \op S | p_1^\inn,\ldots,p_m^\inn} \ee where the standard basis is the ``$n$-particle momentum basis'' of $\Fock_{0}$.
+This approach has been extremely successful in providing a satisfactory formulation of scattering theory for massive fields \cite{Haag,Ruelle1962,LSZ}.
+However, for theories involving interacting, massless fields (e.g., QED, Yang-Mills or quantum gravity), the usual $S$-matrix formulation of scattering suffers from infrared divergences.
+Indeed, by the Weinberg soft theorems \cite{Weinberg:1965}, the \(S\)-matrix amplitudes given by \cref{eq:amplitude} are divergent at low frequencies which renders the out-state non-normalizable in $\Fock_{0}$ and, consequently, the standard $S$-matrix cannot be defined.\footnote{In $d$ spacetime dimensions where the dimensions are non-compact, the matrix elements of $\op{S}$ have a pole at zero frequency.
 This pole is integrable in $d>4$ dimensions, but is a non-integrable singularity in $d=4$ (see, e.g. \cite{Kapec:2015vwa,Ferko:2021bym} and \S~G. of \cite{Satishchandran_2019}).
-This is related to the fact that the expected number of outgoing radiative quanta generically diverges in four dimensions but is finite in higher dimensions.}
+This is related to the fact that the expected number of outgoing radiative quanta generically diverges in four dimensions but is finite in higher dimensions.} These divergences imply that one of the above three assumptions must be incorrect for theories with massless particles.
+Since the ``in'' and ``out'' algebras and the Heisenberg evolution of the fields are well-defined, the key assumption that is violated is asymptotic completeness.
+In this paper we define a scattering theory based only on the Heisenberg evolution between the in/out algebras and --- by generalizing the assumption of asymptotic completeness --- we will define scattering amplitudes that are normalizable in the infrared.